 Beneficial Owner: If your shares are held in a stock brokerage account or by a bank, broker, trustee, or other nominee, you are considered the beneficial owner of shares held in "street name" and these proxy materials are being made available to you through your bank, broker, trustee, or nominee, which is considered the stockholder of record of those shares.
-As the beneficial owner, you have the right to direct your bank, broker, trustee, or nominee on how to vote and you are also invited to attend the meeting via the live audio webcast and/or the telephone conference call.
+As the beneficial owner, you have the right to direct your bank, broker, trustee, or nominee on how to vote the shares you own beneficially, and you are also invited to attend the meeting via the live audio webcast and/or the telephone conference call.
 Your bank, broker, trustee, or nominee is obligated to provide you with voting instructions for use in instructing the bank, broker, trustee, or nominee how to vote these shares.
 However, since you are not the stockholder of record, you may not vote these shares unless you have a proxy from the bank, broker, trustee or nominee that is the holder of record of the shares giving you the right as beneficial owner to vote the shares during the live audio webcast meeting via the telephone conference call link.
 If you do not give instructions to your bank, brokerage firm, trustee or other nominee, they will not be allowed to vote your shares with respect to certain "non-discretionary" proposals, but will be able to vote your shares with respect to certain "discretionary" proposals.
-The election of directors (Proposal One), the advisory vote to approve executive compensation (Proposal Two) and the advisory vote on the frequency of the advisory vote to approve executive compensation (Proposal Three) are considered to be "non-discretionary" proposals on which banks and brokerage firms may not vote without instructions from the beneficial owner.
+The election of directors (Proposal One), the advisory vote to approve executive compensation (Proposal Two), the advisory vote on the frequency of the advisory vote to approve executive compensation (Proposal Three), the vote to amend the 2017 Stock Option and Incentive Plan (Proposal Four) and the vote to extend the term of the Common Stock Rights Plan (Proposal Five) are considered to be "nondiscretionary" proposals on which banks and brokerage firms may not vote without instructions from the beneficial owner.
 "Broker non-votes" for "non-discretionary" proposals are votes with respect to shares that are held in "street name" by a bank, brokerage firm, trustee or other nominee that indicates on its proxy that it does not have discretionary authority to vote on a particular matter.
-The ratification of the appointment of our Independent Registered Public Accounting Firm (Proposal Four) is considered to be a "discretionary" proposal on which banks, brokerage firms, trustees or other nominees may vote in the absence of instructions from the beneficial owner.
+The ratification of the appointment of our Independent Registered Public Accounting Firm (Proposal Six) is considered to be a "discretionary" proposal on which banks, brokerage firms, trustees or other nominees may vote in the absence of instructions from the beneficial owner.